jonasnick/ecdsaPredictableNonce/README.md

 # ecdsaPredictableNonce
 Breaks an ecdsa implementation that uses `secret xor message` as nonce and reuses `secret`.
-This requires 512 signatures.
+Recovering the full private key requires 512 signatures.
 In other words, every signature leaks 0.5 bit.
 It is probable that the attack can be refined such that each signature leaks 1 bit.
 An detailed explanation of the attack can be found in the